 Under House Rules, funds for committees (except for the Appropriations Committee) are to be approved by March 31 of the first session of each new Congress.
-In March 2003, the House Administration Committee began to consider budget requests from House Committees, in expectation of floor action by month's end.
-H.Res.
-163, agreed to on March 26, provided a temporary extension of committee funding authority until April 11, 2003.
-Earlier, on February 13, 2003, the House took up by unanimous consent H.Res.
+In early March 2003, the House Administration Committee began to consider budget requests from House Committees.
+Previously, on February 13, 2003, the House took up by unanimous consent H.Res.
 77, providing interim funding from January 3, 2003 to March 31, 2003 for the newly established House Select Committee on Homeland Security.
 (Committees funded in the 107th Congress are authorized to spend at the same monthly rate until House action on the 108th Congress funding resolution.
 H.Res.
-163 extends funding authority for these committees, and for the Homeland Security Committee.)
-As in previous Congresses, a major concern in the House committee funding process will be whether each committee has provided its minority party members with least one-third of the committee's staff and funds.
-There may also be concern about rising committee costs since 1995, when the House cut its committee staff size by one-third.
+163, agreed to on March 26, 2003, continued committee funds through April 11, 2003.
+On April 9, 2003, the House approved H.Res.
+185, continuing that funding authority up through May 9, 2003.)
+As in previous Congresses, a major concern in the House committee funding process will be assuring that the minority party members on each committee have at least onethird of the committee's staff and funds.
+There is also concern about rising committee costs since 1995, when the House cut its committee staff size by onethird.

 The Senate adopted ad hoc procedures in approving committee operating budgets.
 With the Senate divided 51-48-1 at the beginning of the 108th Congress, Senate Democrats argued for a proportional allocation of committee staff between the parties.
-On January 15, after a week-long delay in the appointment of Senate committees, a unanimous consent agreement was reached providing for the proportional allocation of staff and office space between the parties on each committee, with a separate provision for each committee chair to control up to 10% of the committee budget to employ administrative staff serving both parties.
+On January 15, a unanimous consent agreement was reached providing for the proportional allocation of staff and office space between the parties on each committee, with a separate provision for each committee chair to control up to 10% of the committee budget to employ administrative staff serving both parties.
+Thereafter, Senate Rules and Administration Committee consideration of committee funding requests was routine, and the Senate agreed on February 28, 2003, to S.Res.
+66, authorizing funds for Senate committees through February 2005.